 This is why you really have to think about your “why.”

-The reason “why” you’re in business is the starting point for you to develop your brand strategy.
+The reason “why” you’re in business is the starting point for you to develop and market your brand strategy.
 A few questions for you to consider, regarding brand strategy, are as follows:

 - What do I believe in?